dl1bz/deskhpsdr/README.md

 ## The concept behind - what it's make for and what it isn't for

-It's a hamradio application for SDR devices using the HPSDR protocol 1 (aka "old protocol")and 2 (aka "new protocol") and based at previous codeparts of [piHPSDR](https://github.com/dl1ycf/pihpsdr) since it was forked from piHPSDR in October 2024.
+It's a hamradio application for SDR devices using the HPSDR protocol 1 (aka "old protocol") or 2 (aka "new protocol") and based at previous codeparts of [piHPSDR](https://github.com/dl1ycf/pihpsdr) since it was forked from piHPSDR in October 2024.
 But anywhere, it's no more piHPSDR yet and has no backward dependencies to piHPSDR.
-My goal was to make an more optimzed version running with Desktop-OS like Linux and macOS, what means I don't support small displays less as 1280x600 like such for Raspberry Pi or similiar devices.
+My goal was to make an more optimzed version running with Desktop-OS like Linux and macOS, what means I don't support small displays less as 1280x600 and SoCs like the Raspberry Pi or similar devices are not within the scope of this application.
 In the case mini-display you need to fallback to piHPSDR, deskHPSDR don't support this anymore.

 **deskHPSDR is a dedicated SDR transceiver frontend application using OpenHPSDR protocols 1 or 2 for everyday use in amateur radio.
 Limited additional SoapySDR support is also available.**